A Ritual of Sound, Sight, & Story

 Disciples of the Craft

-Kris — Extreme and black metal define my world.
+Kris — Extreme metal and black metal define my world.
 Horror and cult cinema — The Wicker Man, The Crow, Predator, Alien — fuel my vision.

 Gemma — Devoted to bands like The Raven Age, Amon Amarth, and Lordi.
 Inspired by V for Vendetta and Ghibli artistry, I sketch while listening to my favourite bands and explore witchcraft and Viking/Pagan history.